QuarkZ26/Kindroid/AutoContinue/readme.md

 2. Reload Kindroid.ai
 3. Tap the floating **≫** button (top-center) to enable or disable
 4. **Long-press** the same button to switch to "continuous" mode or go back to steps mode.

+In Counter mode, after the number has been reached, the auto-clicking stops, until you either: answer, regenerate or click the continue button yourself.

 **NOTE:** Although you can put a high number, there is still a 4000 character limit to the Kin's response.
 If that limit gets reached while **continuous mode** is on, you will get an error from Kindroid indefinitely, you will have to turn the script off in order to break that loop.
 I plan a future update to handle this and stop the loop when this happens.